Overcoming Impostor Syndrome: A Lightworker's Journey to Self-Acceptance

 “What if I mess up?”
 “What if no one shows up?”
 “What if people think I’m fake?”

-But I started to notice something: these weren’t signs that I shouldn’t do it.
-They were signs that I was growing.
-The fear was stretching me into the version of me who could lead, guide, and shine.
+But I started to change my perspective.
+These fears weren’t signs that I shouldn’t do it; they were signs that I was growing.
+The fear was stretching me into the version of myself who could lead, guide, and shine.

 4. I Shared Before I Felt Ready

-And what I found?
-People didn’t need perfect.
+What I discovered was profound: people didn’t need perfect.
 They needed real.

 5. I Wrote My Own Worthiness Code

 Impostor syndrome made me feel like I needed to earn the right to be seen.
-Like I needed someone else to approve of me before I could show up.
-So I wrote a new truth.
+It felt like I needed someone else's approval before I could show up authentically.
+So, I took back my power and wrote a new truth.

 I call it my Worthiness Code.
-It includes affirmations like:
+This code includes affirmations like:

 I am worthy because I exist.